 Have you ever come home on the first day of a new job convinced you’d made a giant mistake?
 I sure have.

-Everything from getting lost trying to find the bathroom to having my new colleagues tell inside jokes that seemed designed to make me feel like an outsider have sent me into full-on regret mode.
+Everything from getting lost trying to find the bathroom to having my new colleagues tell inside jokes that seemed designed to make me feel like like I have no business being there have sent me into full-on regret mode.

 Or maybe it’s the work itself.
 At my job, we literally have a dictionary of acronyms.
 And sometimes, the same acronym is used to refer to more than one program.
 If I was a newbie who wanted to make a good first impression, I would feel completely overwhelmed.